Governance and Management

 Increased energy efficiency in our operations.
 Lower operating costs and reduced vulnerability to fluctuating prices due to efficiencies and lower waste disposal costs.
 Targeted reduction of emissions across all of our activities through science-based targets (SBTs); regular monitoring of progress and annual reporting.

 Working with our supply chain to improve material efficiency and reduce waste.
 Lower costs through increased material efficiency and reduced waste.
 Targeted reduction of emissions across all of our activities through science-based targets (SBTs).
 Implementing our waste strategy which focuses on the key waste streams.
-Progressing with our strategy to modernise production, including commencing production at the new Berkeley Modular facility.

 ESG Thumbnail